hyeonjijung1/controller-hardware-sdr/README.md

 ---

+## Key Design Decisions

+Our design focused on intuitive user experience, reliable performance, and seamless integration with modular SDR systems.

+- **Intuitive User Interface:**
+  Implemented three tactile push-buttons and a 16×2 I²C LCD on the front panel, enabling all key SDR controls—frequency tuning, TX/RX switching, and mode selection—without needing a PC or serial commands.
+This focus on usability makes the controller accessible to both technical and non-technical users.

+- **Compact, Modular PCB Layout:**
+  Designed as a 128 × 51 mm daughtercard to fit within the overall SDR enclosure, supporting easy integration and replacement.

+- **RF/Digital Trace Isolation:**
+  Separated RF signal paths from digital control sections to reduce noise and ensure clean LO generation.

+- **Component Selection for Robustness:**
+  Chose the ATmega324PB microcontroller for ample I/O and the Si5351A for stable, programmable LO generation.

+- **Testability and Validation:**
+  Included accessible test points and supported automated validation with Python/Bash scripts and oscilloscope measurements.

+---

 ## Key Contributions & Impact

 - **±1 kHz LO stability** (0.01% error) and **90° I/Q phase accuracy** under lab conditions